Cheap Car Insurance After a Bad Driving Record

 State Farm

-State Farm earns our top recommendation for drivers with bad records, offering quality coverage at $60 monthly for high-risk profiles.
-The company maintains strong financial stability with an A++ AM Best rating and receives 30% fewer customer complaints than industry averages.
+State Farm ranks first for bad-record drivers at $60 monthly for high-risk coverage.
+A++ AM Best rating.
+30% fewer complaints than industry average.

 Cheapest Car Insurance After a Speeding Ticket

-Compare quotes from the insurers below to find your lowest rate after a speeding ticket:
+Compare quotes to find your lowest rate after a speeding ticket:

 State Farm$56$13125%